Tool Description Quality¶

 Tool Selection Guidance, Selection Signals

 Agents do not browse a tool catalog before acting.
-They select tools by reasoning about which available tool best matches their current intent.
-A poorly described tool is invisible for use cases its description fails to communicate — even if the implementation would handle them correctly.
+They select a tool by reasoning about which one best matches their current intent.
+A poorly described tool is invisible for the use cases its description fails to communicate, even when the implementation would handle them correctly.

-Per Anthropic's multi-agent research system post, improving tool ergonomics — including descriptions — reduced task completion time by 40% for agents using the updated tools.
+Anthropic's multi-agent research system post reports that improving tool ergonomics, including descriptions, cut task completion time by 40% for agents using the updated tools.

-The mechanism: tool descriptions are embedded into the agent's context at the reasoning step.
-Richer, distinctive descriptions create stronger semantic signals that align agent intent with the correct tool.
-Research on tool-level retrieval for multi-agent systems confirms this: coarse descriptions cluster functionally different tools together in embedding space, making correct selection unreliable.
+Here is the mechanism.
+Tool descriptions sit in the agent's context at the reasoning step.
+Richer, more distinctive descriptions create stronger semantic signals that match agent intent to the correct tool.
+Research on tool-level retrieval for multi-agent systems confirms this: coarse descriptions cluster functionally different tools together in embedding space, which makes correct selection unreliable.

-When a tool set includes both generic and specialized tools, agents tend to match on the first plausible tool — often a generic one.
-Making the preference explicit in the system prompt counters this: "Before acting, review your available tools and select the one that best matches the task.
+When a tool set includes both generic and specialized tools, agents tend to match on the first plausible tool, often a generic one.
+Make the preference explicit in the system prompt to counter this: "Before acting, review your available tools and select the one that best matches the task.
 Prefer specialized over generic tools."
-An agent that defaults to a generic search tool when a specialized domain-specific tool is available produces lower-quality results.
+An agent that defaults to a generic search tool when a specialized one is available produces lower-quality results.

 MCP servers expose many tools at once.
-Unclear descriptions at this scale cause systematic misuse: every agent makes the same wrong selection decision, compounding across all invocations.
+Unclear descriptions at this scale cause systematic misuse: every agent makes the same wrong selection, and the error compounds across all invocations.
 For MCP tools:

-- Each tool description must be independently self-contained — agents may not have context from adjacent tools
+- Write each description so it stands on its own, because agents may not have context from adjacent tools

 - Do not assume agents read related tools before selecting the current one